 At the peak of the wet season, this idyllic waterhole becomes a popular destination that is only 40 km north of Townsville.
 The creek runs under the bridge, which is an alright place to swim, but you will find the true beauty upstream.
-Follow Forestry Road, and on the left, before you hit the uphill section, you'll find a clearing to a lovely patch of running water, if it has rained recently.
+Follow Forestry Road, and on the left, before you hit the uphill section, you'll find a clearing to a lovely patch of running water, if it has rained recently - this is Pine Creek.
 You'll encounter amazing blue water surrounded by reeds and grasses.
 However, be aware that crocodiles may be in and around the bridge area.

 10. Rollingstone Creek // Rollingstone

 Rollingstone Creek is a popular spot, with a kid-friendly, freshwater swimming hole.
 This creek is in it's prime just after the wet season and heavy rains.
 Located about 60 km north of Townsville, this area has public toilets, picnic tables, and camping facilities.
 If you cross the highway and drive upstream along a dirt road (Plantation Road), you'll find better places to swim and tube down the creek when it's flowing.

 - Bring insect spray with you wherever you go.
 Mosquitoes are uncomfortable and can ruin the experience for all.

 - Watch out for surging water levels in the wet season, and take caution on the wet, slippery rocks.

 - Keep a look out for crocodile warning signs before you go near any creeks and estuaries.
 Use common sense.